Indus river dolphin

-The Indus river dolphin (Platanista minor), also known as the bhulan in Urdu and Sindhi, is a species of toothed whale in the family Platanistidae.
-It is endemic to the Indus River Basin of Pakistan and northwestern India.
+The Indus river dolphin (Platanista minor) is a species of freshwater dolphin in the family Platanistidae.
+It is endemic to the rivers of the Indus basin in Pakistan and northwestern India.
 This dolphin was the first discovered side-swimming cetacean.
-It is patchily distributed in five small, sub-populations that are separated by irrigation barrages.
+In Pakistan, it occurs in the Indus river, patchily distributed in five small sub-populations that are separated by irrigation barrages.
+In India, a very small isolated population at a very high risk of extinction lives in the Beas river.

-From the 1970s until 1998, the Ganges River dolphin (Platanista gangetica) and the Indus dolphin were regarded as separate species; however, in 1998, their classification was changed from two separate species to subspecies of a single species.
+From the 1970s until 1998, the Ganges River dolphin (Platanista gangetica) and the Indus dolphin were regarded as separate species; however, in 1998, their classification was changed from two separate species to subspecies of the South Asian river dolphin.
 However, more recent studies support them being distinct species.
-It has been named as the national mammal of Pakistan, and the state aquatic animal of Punjab, India.
+It is listed as the national mammal of Pakistan and the state aquatic animal of Punjab, India.

 Taxonomy

+The Indus river dolphin was described in 1853 by Richard Owen under the name Platanista gangetica, var. minor, based on a dolphin skull, which was smaller than skulls of the Ganges river dolphin.

+The Indus and Ganges river dolphins were initially classified as a single species, Platanista gangetica.
+In the 1970s, they were considered to be distinct species, but again grouped as a single species in the 1990s.
+However, more recent studies of genes, divergence time, and skull structure support both being distinct species.

 The Ganges river dolphin split from the Indus river dolphin during the Pleistocene, around 550,000 years ago.
-This species and the Indus river dolphin, were initially classified as a single species, Platanista gangetica, but in the 1970s both were split into distinct species.
-However, in the 1990s, both species were again grouped as a single species.
-However, more recent studies of genes, divergence time, and skull structure support both being distinct species.
-Alternative names for the Indus River Dolphin include the Indus blind dolphin, side-swimming dolphin, and bhulan.